-The Master of Chinese Medicine is designed for practitioners wishing to strengthen their knowledge and better integrate into the health care system.
+The Master of Chinese Medicine is a postgraduate qualification designed for Chinese medicine practitioners wishing to strengthen their knowledge and better integrate into the health care system, and for graduates with a Chinese Medicine specialisation seeking a pathway to research.
+It can be completed in one-and-a-half years of full-time study or the equivalent in part-time study.

 Chinese Medicine at Western